Legal guide

 Best for portal-led matter workflow

-Matter is strongest when the portal is supposed to reduce document chasing, keep clients clear, and make the matter easier to move forward without buying a broader legal platform first.
+Matter is strongest when the portal is supposed to reduce document chasing, keep clients informed, and make the matter easier to move forward without choosing a broader legal platform first.

 Best when